CBAffleck/small-programs/Netflix_Stats/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Following these instructions will help you get the program running so you can see your Netflix stats.

 ### Prerequisites